catbusofthecanals/my-travel-diary/README.md

 To create a MongoDB URL:

 Create a mongodb account at https://www.mongodb.com/ and then create a free shared cluster.
 Select Connect -> Connect your application and then the connection string into the application.
-Then create a .env file in the middleware-app directory with DB_URL= "paste the mongodb connection string"
+Then create a .env file in the /back-end directory with DB_URL= "paste the mongodb connection string"

 To setup Mapbox and Get Access Token: